Skip to main content

 Start with small steps.
 First of all, put him in the car and calm him down for a few minutes.
 You can continuously increase the duration of the exercises after several attempts.
 For example, after you have been in the car with your dog for three minutes, the next exercise can last 5 or 10 minutes.

 These exercises require patience.
 Don't expect too much at once and you'll perceive quicker feelings of success than under pressure.
-Of course, there are also situations that are difficult to practice.
+There are also situations that are difficult to practice.
 If you have a traumatized dog, it will be difficult to get used to it without professional help.

 Then, as a last solution, the dog tranquilizer is an option.
 But which sedative is really suitable?
 What are the advantages and disadvantages?
 And what other measures can also help you?